PopovEvgeniy/easykms/readme.txt

 1.9.8.1-1.9.8.2: The documentation has been updated.
 1.9.9: The source code was recompiled under Lazarus 4.0 RC1.
 2.0: The source code was recompiled under Lazarus 4.0 RC3.
+2.0.0.1: The server list has been updated.
+2.0.1: The user interface has improved.